David Wilcock: Interest in the paranormal

+Later career

-Wilcock has established himself as a significant figure in the disclosure movement, which advocates for the end of what it believes is United States Government secrecy about the existence of aliens and UFOs, and has written a number of books.
-In 2004, North Atlantic Books published Wilcock and Wynn Free's The Reincarnation of Edgar Cayce? which the publisher describes as presenting a theory that "Wilcock might indeed be [Edgar] Cayce’s reincarnation" and in which Wilcock and Free go on to posit that humanity would soon undergo a transformation from matter to energy.
+Wilcock established himself as a significant figure in the disclosure movement, which advocates for the end of what it believes is United States Government secrecy about the existence of aliens and UFOs, and authored a number of books.
+In 2004, North Atlantic Books published Wilcock and Wynn Free's The Reincarnation of Edgar Cayce? which the publisher describes as presenting a theory that "Wilcock might indeed be [Edgar] Cayce's reincarnation" and in which Wilcock and Free go on to posit that humanity would soon undergo a transformation from matter to energy.

+Wilcock sold $533 enrollments to his seven-week "Ascension Mystery School" which, he suggested, could prepare participants for salvation from the doom of a forthcoming alien invasion.
+He also solicited cash donations.

-Eight years later, in 2012, E. P. Dutton published Wilcock's The Source Field Investigations: The Hidden Science and Lost Civilizations Behind the 2012 Prophecies, which Kirkus Reviews described as chronicling his prediction that the year 2012 would be "the start of an epoch that may usher in a higher state of consciousness".
+In 2012, E. P. Dutton published Wilcock's The Source Field Investigations: The Hidden Science and Lost Civilizations Behind the 2012 Prophecies, which Kirkus Reviews described as chronicling his prediction that the year 2012 would be "the start of an epoch that may usher in a higher state of consciousness".
 According to publisher Penguin Random House, Wilcock's books Awakening in the Dream and The Ascension Mysteries were both New York Times bestsellers.

-From 2015 to 2018 Wilcock co-hosted, with Corey Goode, a program on Gaia called Cosmic Disclosures.
-Wilcock's 2018 documentary style film Above Majestic, according to Vice, makes the case that "reptilian aliens occupy large swaths of Antarctica, are massing for an invasion, and control the world’s governments and banks".
+From 2013 to 2018, Wilcock hosted a show on Gaia titled Wisdom Teachings.
+He, along with Corey Goode, co-hosted a program also on Gaia called Cosmic Disclosures from 2015 to 2018.
+Wilcock's 2018 documentary-style film Above Majestic, according to Vice, makes the case that "reptilian aliens occupy large swaths of Antarctica, are massing for an invasion, and control the world's governments and banks".
 A review of the film on Movieweb describes it as advancing the theory that the September 11 attacks were an "alien conspiracy cover up".
-The following year, Wilcock produced the documentary style film The Cosmic Secret, which Vice described as predicting an upcoming global catastrophe based on information Wilcock purports to have received via telepathic contact with space aliens.
+The following year, Wilcock produced the documentary style film The Cosmic Secret, which Vice described as predicting an upcoming global catastrophe based on information Wilcock purported to have received via telepathic contact with space aliens.

-Since 2010, Wilcock has run a YouTube channel that hosts his videos.
-He has regularly appeared on the History Channel program Ancient Aliens.
-He had moved to Colorado by 2017 and had become the "director of advanced technology" of Stavatti Aerospace by 2023.
+From 2010 on, Wilcock hosted a YouTube channel that eventually garnered half a million followers.
+He regularly appeared on the History Channel program Ancient Aliens.

+He had become the "director of advanced technology" of Stavatti Aerospace by 2023.

+He maintained a website, Divine Cosmos, until his death in 2026 where his teachings and lectures could be found.